wojons/mcp-openvision/README.md

 result = await image_analysis(
     image="examples/image.jpg",
     project_root="/path/to/your/project",
-    prompt="What is in this image?"
+    query="What is in this image?"
 )
 ```